Advantages and Disadvantages of Tree Topology

-- Length of a segment is limited & the limit of the segment depends on the type of cabling used.
+- The length of a segment is limited & the limit of the segment depends on the type of cabling used.

-- Due to the presence of large number of nodes, the network performance of tree topology becomes a bit slowly.
+- Due to the presence of a large number of nodes, the network performance of tree topology becomes a bit slow.

-- If the computer in first level is erroneous, next level computer will also go under problems.
+- If the computer on the first level is erroneous, the next-level computer will also go under problems.

-- Requires large number of cables compared to star and ring topology.
+- Requires a large number of cables compared to star and ring topology.